Geometric Deep Learning for Structure-Based Drug Design: A Survey: Structure-based Drug Design Tasks

 \textbf{Ligand Root Mean Square Deviation (L-RMSD)} is the mean squared error between the atoms of the predicted and bound ligands.
 Formally, let $R\in \mathbb{R}^{n\times 3}$ and $\hat{R}\in \mathbb{R}^{n\times 3}$ be the predicted and the ground truth ligand coordinates, where $n$ is the number of atoms.
 The L-RMSD is obtained with:

 where $R_i$ and $\hat{R}_i$ denote the coordinate of the $i$-th atom.

-\textbf{Kabsch RMSD} is the lowest possible RMSD that can be obtained by the roto-translation transformation of the ligand.
-It first uses the Kabsch algorithm to superimpose the two structures and then calculates the RMSD score similar to Equation \ref{rmsd}.
+\textbf{Kabsch RMSD} is the lowest possible RMSD that the roto-translation transformation of the ligand can obtain.
+It first uses the Kabsch algorithm to superimpose the two structures and then calculates the RMSD score similar to Equation.~\ref{rmsd}.